 Apply for a Scholarship and Learn about Today’s Hottest Intellectual Property Topics

-Intellectual Property & Technology Law Section Announces Writing Competition Winners
+Intellectual Property & Technology Law Section Announces 2018 Writing Competition Winners

 The Intellectual Property and Technology Law Section proudly announces the winners of its Annual Writing Contest for Law Students attending a Wisconsin law school.
-The first place winner, Brian Laning, won a $3,000 cash prize for his paper, “Inevitable Disclosure and the Defend Trade Secrets Act: Can We Unify?”; the second place winner, Jason P. Muth, won a $2,000 cash prize for her paper, “Tribal Sovereign Immunity as a Defense at the Patent Trials and Appeal Board?
-Or a Violation of US Antitrust Laws?” and the third place winner, Prashant Dayal, won a $1,000 cash prize for his paper “#Trademarked: Why Hashtag Trademarks Should Stay.”
+The first place winner, Kathleen Bodenbach, won a $3,000 cash prize for her paper, “The Trademark Dilution Revision Act's Nullifying Effect on Famous Mark Holder's Dilution Claims”; the second place winner, Samantha Brown, won a $2,000 cash prize for her paper, “Tribal Sovereign Immunity as a Defense at the Patent Trials and Appeal Board?
+Or a Violation of US Antitrust Laws?” and the third place winner, Derek Seyller, won a $1,000 cash prize for his paper, “The Final Stand for Opposition to the Washington Redskins' Trademarks.”
 The title of each paper is a link to a PDF of each winning paper.